eclipse/mraa/README.md

 Installing for Node.js only
 ---------------------------

-> Note: Node.js 7.0.0+ is not currently supported.
-You'll have to downgrade to 6.x.x.
+> Note: Node.js 7.0.0+ is not currently supported unless compiling with a patched vesion of SWIG.
+See the corresponding section and document below.

 You can also install just the node.js mraa module by using npm.
 You will need a C++ compiler and the node development headers, however it's not required to have SWIG installed.
+This works for node versions 6.x.x and prior.

 ```bash
 npm install mraa